 🌡️Storing

-REFRIGERATOR: Store these pancakes and sweet cream cheese butter in separate sealed containers in the fridge for up to 3 days.
+REFRIGERATOR: Store these fluffy red velvet pancakes and sweet cream cheese butter in separate sealed containers in the fridge for up to 3 days.

-So, if you are searching for red velvet pancake recipes, breakfast ideas for Valentine's Day, Valentine's brunch ideas or special breakfast that will make your love one(s) swoon, look no further than these Healthy Red Velvet pancakes!
+So, if you are searching for red velvet pancake recipes, breakfast ideas for Valentine's Day, Valentine's brunch ideas, or a special breakfast that will make your loved one(s) swoon, look no further than these Healthy Red Velvet pancakes without food coloring!
+They are guaranteed to be loved by the whole family!

 And if you like healthy Red Velvet Recipes, check out my Healthy & Natural Red Velvet Cookies !